 Among the FDC stockholders was magician Harry Kellar, who had cautioned Houdini early on "not to go too deep into it as you have worked too hard for your money to throw it away."
 Now Kellar grew concerned that if the FDC went bankrupt, he'd be held libel for its debts.
 Houdini persuaded him to not sell his 125 shares and granted him the power of attorney.
 "I'm not worried about losing my money in the FDC," he wrote to Kellar, "but would certainly worry about losing your friendship."

 The FDC and Houdini soldiered on, expanding and installing new equipment in 1922.
-But business didn't improve, and the following year two shareholders filed a suit against Houdini and Hardeen for mismanaging the company.
+But business didn't improve, and the following year two shareholders filed a lawsuit against Houdini and Hardeen for mismanaging the company.

 The stress of the business took its toll on Hardeen who had to have surgery for ulcers.
 But even with the weight of the FDCs problems, Houdini still found time to tour, make movies, lecture, write books, and launch his campaign against fraudulent spirit mediums.
 But with Houdini's waining interest in even his own motion picture productions, in 1925 he at last threw in the towel.